ycechungAI/moderngl/docs/the_guide/intro.rst

 This doesn't mean OpenGL is not worth learning today.
 In fact learning 3.3+ shaders and understanding the rendering pipeline will greatly help you understand `Vulkan`_.
-In some cases you can pretty much copy paste the shaders over to `Vulkan`_.
+In most cases you can pretty much copy paste the shaders over to `Vulkan`_.

 Where do ModernGL fit into all this?